Nicktay24/ILSupport/README.md

 |	_TypeReference2_ |
 |\|	**​class​** _SQSTRING_ |
 |\|	**​valuetype​** _SQSTRING_ |
-> _SQSTRING_ is a single-quoted string containing the assembly-qualified name of the type in Reflection format.
+> _SQSTRING_ is a single-quoted string containing the fully-qualified name of the type in Reflection format.
 Reflection does support function pointer signatures.

 | _TypeReference2_ ::\= |
 |--- |